alexanderkoller/pergamon/pergamon.typ

 == Builtin reference style
 <sec:builtin-reference>

-The builtin reference style is defined by the `format-reference` function in `bibtypst-styles.typ`.
-#todo[Figure out how to access it in the released package.]
-This reference style replicates the
-builtin reference style of #biblatex, with some limitations that are described in @sec:limitations.
+The builtin reference style is defined by the `format-reference` function.
+This reference style replicates the builtin reference style of #biblatex, with some limitations that are described in @sec:limitations.

 The builtin reference style can currently render the following #biblatex entry types: